Newsletter Subscribe

 Donovans, St Kilda

-If Cousins Beach had a chic aunt’s house, it would be Donovans.
+If Cousins Beach had a cosy aunt’s house, it would be Donovans.
 A Melbourne classic that feels as comfortable as it does stylish, with fireplaces for the cooler nights and bay windows that frame sunsets like film stills.
 The seafood is timeless, the Bombe Alaska iconic — and yes, it’s giving Conrad: broody, a little dramatic, but impossible not to love.

 St Kilda Marina & Surrounding Foreshore, 40 Jacka Boulevard, St Kilda